Party Wall Agreements for Loft Conversions, a Detailed Guide

 Do I need a party wall agreement for a loft conversion?

-If your loft has a adjoining properties, you must have a party wall agreement in place with your neighbours, according to the Party Wall Act 1996.
+The need for a party wall agreement often applies to loft conversions and to other types of extensions.
+If your loft has an adjoining properties, you must have a party wall agreement in place with your neighbours, according to the Party Wall Act 1996.
 The act always applies if you need to work on a shared wall or other shared structures.

 This is very often the case for loft conversions and other extensions, because the party walls are usually the best option as load bearing walls.
 The reason is that party wall don’t have openings like windows or doors, so they make for the most solid choice for a load bearing wall.